 Taken together, the bispecific antibody, Bis-Beb, generated in our study, exhibited a remarkable capability to restore neutralization activity against the bebtelovimab-resistant variant BQ.1.1.
 It should be noted that Bis-Beb in our study apparently overcame the resistance conferred by the K444T mutation in BQ.1.1.
 However, Bis-Beb is not a universal anti-resistance bispecific antibody.
-The primary reason for bebtelovimab resistance in XBB.1.5 is the V445P mutation, and we did not observe significant overcoming of V445P-mediated resistance by Bis-Beb (unpublished data).
-Hence, to overcome bebtelovimab resistance in XBB.1.5, alternative strategies are required, and it is crucial to explore the various structural configurations of bispecific antibodies.
-This will be essential for further consideration in the development of more effective broad-spectrum bispecific neutralizing antibodies.
+The primary reason for bebtelovimab resistance in XBB.1.5 is the V445P mutation, and we did not observe significant overcoming of V445P-mediated resistance by Bis-Beb (Figure S6).
+Hence, to overcome bebtelovimab resistance in XBB.1.5, alternative strategies are required, and it is important to explore the various structural configurations and combinations of antibodies to identify effective bispecific antibodies.
+In addition, the antibody-mediated Fc effector functions such as antibody dependent cellular cytotoxicity (ADCC) are important components of immunological protection.87-89 Unfortunately, ADCC activity was not detected withe the current IgG-scFv bispecific antibodies Bis-Beb (Figure S7).
+Furthermore, there are concerns regarding in vivo efficacy of the IgG-scFv formatted bispecific antibodies, in which scFv is fused to the C-terminus of the Fc region of IgG, a shortened half-life in the bloodstream has been observed.
+This phenomenon can be attributed to a reduction in FcRn binding, possibly resulting from the steric hindrance caused by the attached scFv.